AdobeDocs/commerce-admin.en/help/content-design/aem-assets-setup-synchronization.md

 #### AemInput

-Identifies the AEM Assets instance where you will store the Commerce Assets.
+Identifies the AEM Assets instance for storing Commerce assets.
 You can get this information from the Cloud Manager My Programs view, or from the content authoring URL.

 | Field | Data Type | Description |
 | ----- | --------- | ----------- |